cameron314/concurrentqueue/README.md

 #### Tokens

-The queue can take advantage of having thread-local data if it's available.
-This takes the form of "tokens": you can create a consumer token and/or a producer token for each thread or task, and use the methods that accept a token as their first parameter:
+The queue can take advantage of extra per-producer and per-consumer storage if it's available to speed up its operations.
+This takes the form of "tokens":
+You can create a consumer token and/or a producer token for each thread or task (tokens themselves are not thread-safe), and use the methods that accept a token as their first parameter:

     moodycamel::ConcurrentQueue<int> q;